 "Requirements office" means the internal GSA office that establishes and funds the agency need.
 If an organization outside of GSA establishes and funds the need, then the requirements office will be the GSA office that is managing the acquisition for that outside organization.

 507.103 Agency-head responsibilities.

-The HCA must ensure that the planning team adheres to the requirements of FAR 7, Acquisition Planning.
+(a) The HCA must ensure that the planning team adheres to the requirements of FAR part 7 and this part.